Each person should give what they have decided in their heart.... God loves a cheerful giver. 2 Corinthians 9:7

 Challenge yourself.
 In the end, pledging is about letting go of our agenda so that we can say yes to God’s agenda for us.

 Every pledge matters.
 Some people think that St. Paul's is funded primarily by a few very generous members of the parish.
 This is NOT the case – and for that we are blessed.
-Since every pledge matter, your pledge matters.
+Since every pledge matters, your pledge matters.

 Why not simply give as I can through the collection plate?
 Your pledge reinforces the importance of God and St. Paul's in your life.
 And our pledges provide the vestry with an estimate of expected income essential to the preparation of our annual budget.
 St. Paul's simply cannot operate and thrive without a reasonable estimate of financial resources.
 How much should I pledge?
 The actual amount, of course, is entirely a personal decision.
 But, it should be grounded in your faith, love, and commitment to God’s work through St. Paul's.
 Your pledge should not be an afterthought or casual decision.
 It requires reflection, prayer and priority.
 Proverbs 3:9 says it best “Honor the Lord with your wealth and the first fruits of all you produce.”
 Is my pledge confidential?
 Yes.
 The actual amounts of individual pledges are available only to the treasurer who is essential to processing your pledge.
 This person is held to the highest standards of confidentiality.
 How can I pay my pledge?
 There are several different ways to honor your pledge: